 What causes visual vertigo?
 The symptoms may develop a few days or weeks following an acute peripheral vestibular (inner ear, balance organ) disorder.
 Which would be experienced as spinning dizziness also known as rotatory vertigo.
 Visual problems may also cause visual vertigo or reduced sensory information from the body’s skin, ligaments muscles, tendons, or joints.
 Patients with a vestibular disorder and who develop a visual dependence are more likely to develop visual vertigo.

-There are two main reasons as to why visual vertigo and motion sensitivity occur;
+There are two main reasons why visual vertigo and motion sensitivity occur;

 Motion sensitivity and visual vertigo are due to a sensory conflict or mismatch between the visual, vestibular, and somatosensory systems.
 It is thought that there is a possible discrepancy between what the person expected and the external information received.